 Old Truck Organics Fruit, Citrus and Vine is an organic fertilizer suited for gardens as well as large scale farms and vineyards.
 It is OMRI listed and CDFA registered, and is made of "hydrolyzed feather meal, meat meal, bone meal, blood meal, fish meal, langbeinite, and worm castings" that release nitrogen slowly.
 Besides the nutrients, the mix contains high concentrations of two kinds of microbes, Arbuscular mycorrhizae and Rhizophagus intraradices, that help in nutrient absorption.
 Kelp has also been included in the mix to nourish the microbes.

 This product is useful in every phase of plant growth from the establishment of young transplants to early appearance of flowers and ripening.
 A bag of 2.2 pounds of the fertilizer is enough for 100 square feet of ground area or 28 one gallon containers.
 It can be purchased at retailers or ordered directly for around $15.

 Key nutrients necessary for the proper development of citrus trees include major elements such as:

 Nitrogen is the most important nutrient needed by citrus trees.
-A deficiency should be suspected if your citrus tree produces small, pale leaves and has a reduced fruit size.
+Being heavy nitrogen feeders, they suffer from nutrient deficiencies if not properly fertilized.
+A deficiency should be suspected if citrus trees produces small, pale leaves and have a reduced fruit size.
 Too much nitrogen can also cause problems in citrus trees.
 Fruits getting too much nitrogen have a thick skin and less juice.

 Quality organic citrus fertilizers also include essential trace elements such as zinc, iron and manganese.